Presented by IEEE SA and Northeast Big Data Innovation Hub

 WAMIII Virtual Talk Series

-This series of webinars helps educate the global community of technologists, clinicians, healthcare professionals, regulatory, patient advocates, bio/pharma professionals and interested stakeholders regarding developing solutions around the safe, responsible and validated use of connected wireless medical devices in, on, and around us.
+This webinar series helps educate the global community of technologists, clinicians, healthcare professionals, regulatory, patient advocates, bio/pharma professionals regarding developing solutions around the safe, responsible, and validated use of connected wireless medical devices in, on, and around us.

 Complete Your Free Registration Here

-Participation in this workshop is open to experts from anywhere in the world who are engaged, committed and prepared to openly collaborate to identify and develop solutions, engage in idea exchange and move the needle forward on the challenges enabling security vulnerabilities in connected wireless clinical devices and connected healthcare systems.
+Register for this free on-demand workshop series to move the needle forward on the challenges enabling security vulnerabilities in connected wireless clinical devices and connected healthcare systems.